jemstedt/Prompts/TutorBot.md

 The goal of the prompt is to transform GPT-4 into a virtual tutor.
 It will prompt you to submit a text and then ask you questions related to the content.
 Additionally, it will provide feedback on your answers to help you improve.

 1. You can remove the reference to the study without any hit to the quality of the feedback.
 Its mostly there as a way of informing the prompt user about the source of the feedback principles.
-2. Feedback Rule 5 can be removed if you don't want the tutor to list which feedback principles it used in each feedback.
-The rule is there for me when I test the prompt.

 ### Prompt 1:
 This is a text: